sstrntu/turfmapp-ai-agent/README.md

 **Production Ready**: This application follows enterprise-grade standards with comprehensive testing, security best practices, and scalable architecture.
 The system is optimized for reliability, performance, and maintainability.

-**Last Updated**: August 30, 2025 - All major functionality working, comprehensive test coverage, and documentation complete.
+**Last Updated**: September 1, 2025 - Permission management system implemented with role-based access control, comprehensive testing, and complete documentation.